fatelesslabs/ghostframe/README.md

 Ghostframe is intended for:

-- ✅ Personal learning and skill development
+- ✅ Personal learning and skill development assistance
-- ✅ Accessibility assistance
+- ✅ Accessibility support for users with disabilities
-- ✅ Legitimate automation tasks
+- ✅ Automating repetitive administrative tasks
-- ✅ Educational purposes
+- ✅ Educational purposes and research
+- ✅ Legitimate productivity enhancement

 Please use responsibly and in accordance with the terms of service of any platforms you interact with.
+Users are responsible for ensuring their use complies with applicable academic integrity policies, workplace guidelines, and platform terms of service.

 ## 📄 License